fuzzy-replex/ESP32-For-Microfluidics/README.md

 Note: STATE is a variable defined in the put request and has to match.

 All functions that are called by the server.on method needs to send the server(200, "anything", ""); You can use this to send messages back to the client but in my case I didn't.

+//*editors note
+    need to add a section talking about how time is reletive to UTC meaning local user machines should be synced exactly to thier timezone. (i write this becuase my computer has a 5 second delay which makes it look like there's 5 seconds latency but it's just the local machine.)